tim-devereux/TLS_Workshop/Install_Software.md

    ```
    Choose a directory where you want to clone the repository, your user directory within WSL is appropriate (/home/username).

-### Step 3: Open the Cloned Repository
+### Step 2: Open the Cloned Repository

    Once the cloning process is complete, you will be prompted to open the cloned repository.
 Click "Open" to open the project in VSCode.

 ## 8. Conclusion

-You have successfully installed WSL, Apptainer, and VSCode on your Windows machine.
+That is everything for this component, you have successfully installed WSL, Apptainer, and VSCode on your Windows machine.
 You have cloned a Git repository and configured a software container to run RayCloudTools.
-This setup equips you with modern data processing and analysis tools, allowing you to leverage the power of Linux within a Windows environment.
+In the next workshop we will learn to use what we have installed here to extract tree metrics from point cloud data using RCT and analyse the output using Python.

+For additional help or information, refer to the official [WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/), [Visual Studio Code documentation](https://code.visualstudio.com/docs), and [Apptainer documentation](https://apptainer.org/docs/).

 ---